Monday, February 29, 2016

 I picked up Sierra, Montana, and Nevada at their grandmother Clanton's house.

-About mid-way of the trail was a hill of loose dirt
+About midway through the trail was a hill of loose dirt

-We walked around on top of the dirt pile, we walked up and down several times.
+We walked around on top of the dirt pile and up and down several times.

 The kids loved this area.